 To support the traction power system due to BART's capacity expansion, five sites have been identified for installation of new traction power substations.
 The project is spilt into the West Bay and East Bay sites.
 The two West Bay sites are Civic Center Station and Montgomery Street Station and have estimated completion dates by 2022.
 The three East Bay sites are in the cities of Oakland, Concord, and Richmond, with completion dates to be determined.
 An SCP was approved via Commission resolution proceeding ST-239, issued July 20, 2020.
-The construction contract for the West Bay sites was issued Notice to Proceed in October 2020.
+The construction contract for the West Bay sites is underway.
 East Bay sites are in the engineering design phase.